Science students in class

 Michael received a bachelor’s degree in mathematics and physics from Oberlin College.
 He came to Boston University in 2010 to study physics and began research in nanobiotechnology with aspirations of making a positive difference in the world through scientific research and teaching undergraduates.
 While in the Physics Department, Michael was a fellow with the GK–12 program, an NSF-funded program partnering graduate students and teachers in K-12 classrooms to enhance their curriculum, and he interned at an urban Boston public school.
 It was in these programs that he discovered his love of teaching high school.
 He eventually left BU in 2014 with Master’s degrees in both physics and teaching, with a focus on urban science education.
 He is currently the mentor of Somerville High School’s FIRST Robotics Team.
 In his spare time, he enjoys making music on the fiddle and the piano.

 Brian Kennedy grew up in Maryland outside of Washington DC.
 He came to the Boston area to complete school at Northeastern University for a bachelor’s in biology, as well as run for NU’s cross country and track teams.
-After working for several years in biotechnology around Boston, he returned to school at Boston University to get a Master of Arts in Teaching Science Education, with a specialty in biology and chemistry.
-Brian currently is the head coach of the SHS cross country team, and spends most of his out-of-class time running and competing in local road races with the Cambridge Running Club.
+After working for several years in biotechnology around Boston, he returned to school at Boston University to get a Master of Arts in Teaching Science Education, with certifications in Biology and Chemistry.
+He currently teaches Chemistry, AP Biology, and Human Physiology.

 Photo of teacher Mr. Maloney